zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 ```
 ## Testing

-We can use CURL commands to verify the mock server's REST API endpoints and their behaviour with different HTTP method calls.
+We can use `Curl` commands to verify the mock server's REST API endpoints and their behaviour with different HTTP method calls.

 #### GET Request